bruno-lang/bruno-lang.github.io/glossary/index.md

 ### Programming Formalism
-The term of a _programming formalism_ is proposed for programming languages or systems that embody an understanding of programming and of a program as a formal, almost mathematical way of expressing intent.
-These are to be distinguished from those _programming languages_ that embody programming as expressing intent through (ideally) natural language.
+The term of a _programming formalism_ is proposed for programming languages or systems that embody an understanding of programming and of a program as a formal, almost mathematical way to express intent.
+These are to be distinguished from those _programming languages_ that embody programming as expressing intent in the form of (ideally) natural language.
+While a formalism expresses intent through assertions or constraints that are universally true languages mostly expresses what happens in individual situations in terms of state and flow without a global consistency.

-A formal nature should not be confused with mathematical notations or a syntax that is hard to read.
-A formalism aims for readability like languages do.
+The formal nature however should not be confused with mathematical notations or a syntax that is hard to read.
+A formalism aims for readability like languages do but it does favour understandability over syntactic readability.

 ### Local Reasoning
 _Local reasoning_ should be understood as a form of [formal](http://en.wikibooks.org/wiki/Effective_Reasoning/Informal_and_Formal_Reasoning) or [deductive reasoning](http://en.wikipedia.org/wiki/Deductive_reasoning)
-that is possible to do in a small, self-contained local context.
+that is possible to do in a small, self-contained context.
 This implies that everything that has to be considered is directly (locally) represented.
 Thereby correct and complete reasoning becomes possible without taking the _outside world_ into account.
-This does not imply that the local context isn't connected to the outside world but that it is sufficient to consider the outside world only through the connection ends visible in the local context.
+However, this does not imply that the local context isn't connected to the outside world but that it is sufficient to consider the outside world only through the connection ends visible in the local context.